 Distribution: A temperate plant.
 It requires full sun and well-drained soil.
 It can tolerate saline conditions.
+It grows in the mountains in Java.

 Scientific name: Hordeum vulgare

 Use: The grains are eaten.
 They are mixed with wheat for chappatis.
 They are also used in soups.
 They are also used for bread and breakfast cereals.
 They have a low gluten content.
 The sprouted seeds are eaten in salads.
 Barley water is made by soaking the barley in water and flavouring with lemon.
 The young seedlings are dried and powdered and marketed as barleygreen.
 Roasted seeds are added to coffee.
 The seeds are also soaked until they sprout and produces malt.
 This is used for alcohol production.